dkiltinas/FilmBaseApp/README.md

 # FilmBaseApp

-1. To install the application download the files from https://github.com/dkiltinas/FilmBaseApp.git
+1. To install the application download the files from https://github.com/dkiltinas/FilmBaseApp.git press on the green "Code" button and download ZIP.
+Extract the files.

 2. Open powershell command line on your pc.
-(Right click on the folder you downloaded and press "Open In Terminal") You should see something similar "PS C:\Users\Desktop\FilmBaseApp>" Make sure the ending of this line is "FilmBaseApp>"
+(Right click on the folder and press "Open In Terminal") You should see something similar to "PS C:\Users\Desktop\FilmBaseApp-main>" Make sure the ending of this line is "FilmBaseApp-main>"

 3. Then run the command in the terminal "cd backend"